rekyuu/speedfuns/genocide.md

 It is always okay to spare or flee against common enemies, unless otherwise noted.
 It will not abort genocide, even if you are in the last encounter before "but nobody came."

-###Burnt Pan vs. Empty Gun

-`maybe scrap this section? gun is so much easier in geno; pan might not even be able to 1-shot astigmatism`

-Getting the Burnt Pan early is ideally the fastest, but it comes down to personal preference.

-`todo: Core comparison`

-The pan is usually thought of as the safer option, but objectively, it's very similar in difficulty to the gun.
-The timing for a gold line is always frame perfect, excluding the last line for the pan, which has a 2-frame window.
-Though the gun's speed can be intimidating, it also makes it easier to tell what the time difference between two lines is at a glance.
-It's also worth noting that the Cowboy Hat gives you an extra 12 defense, which helps in the Core.

-In my opinion, choose whichever weapon you are better at and stick to it.
-While trying early pan and getting the gun as a backup strat sounds tempting, the difference between the two weapons can be jarring.

 -----

 ##Ruins